Democrats need to do 2022 math ... and English

 “They believe we hold them in contempt.

 “Finally, they think we are hypocrites.
 We claim to support free speech — until someone says something we don’t like.
 We claim to oppose violence — unless it serves a cause we approve of.
-We claim to defend the Constitution — except for the Second Amendment.
 We support tolerance, inclusion, and social justice — except for people like them.”

 Carville concedes, “Democrats are never going to win a majority of these voters….
 But the difference between getting beat 80-20 and 72-28 is all the difference in the world.”